song2siren/llm-zoomcamp-music-theory-assistant/README.md

 * Cosine similarity: 0.47456914

-For cosine similarity when comparing the [gpt-4o-mini](https://chatgpt.com/?model=gpt-4o-mini) answer for each question in the [ground truth data set](data/ground-truth-retrieval.csv) with the answer in the original [music theory dataset](data/music-theory-dataset-100.csv), the following results were returned:
+For cosine similarity when comparing the [gpt-4o-mini](https://chatgpt.com/?model=gpt-4o-mini) answer for each question in the [Ground Truth Dataset](data/ground-truth-retrieval.csv) with the answer in the original [Music Theory Dataset](/data/music-theory-dataset-100.csv), the following results were returned:

 | Metric   | Value   | Meaning                                 |
 | -------- | ------- | --------------------------------------- |